 Valpo Dependent Eligibility

-Dependents who are eligible for tuition remission at Valparaiso University are also eligible to apply for Tuition Exchange.
+Dependents who are eligible for tuition remission at Valparaiso University are also eligible to apply for Tuition Exchange, as long as they plan to enroll full-time as undergraduate students.

 Valpo Employee Eligibility